 Don’t Skip SeaWorld Aquatica

 I mentioned it earlier but you can get an affordable flex ticket that gives you unlimited admission to SeaWorld and SeaWorld Aquatica.
-Definitely take advantage of the flex pass and plan at least a couple of hours, or even an entire day, at SeaWorld Aquatica.
+Definitely take advantage of the different 2-park tickets and passes and plan at least a couple of hours, or even an entire day, at SeaWorld Aquatica.